OThom17/Lab-Journal-Arm/Importing_STL.md

 </robot>

 ```
-In the URDF file above each componenet (link) is referencing a STL mesh.
+In the URDF file above each component (link) is referencing a STL mesh.
 The positional data (origin) has been determined from the original solidworks model as well as using the axis provided by ROS to refine the positions.

 ## Defining the joint positions and types
 - Origin
 The joint co-ordinates are to be set as if the model is in the central position.
-These values were roughly determined using the solidworks model but largely are a result of trail and error using the axis provided by ROS.
+These values were roughly determined using the solidworks model but largely are a result of trail and error through the use of the axis provided by ROS.

 - Type
-Both of the arm joints have been set to teh type 'revolute' as they are both rotational and will have defined contraints.
+Both of the arm joints have been set to the type 'revolute' as they are both rotational and will have defined contraints.
 The joint connecting the base to the mount however will not be constained and therefore will be of type 'contiunous'.

 - Axis
 Both arm joints' 'axis' has been set to 'x' as this is the vertical plane.
 The mount has therefore been set to 'z' as this will enable horizontal rotation.